 You may have heard of choosing a target market, defining your ideal client avatar or creating your ideal customer profile.
 These are all phrases that mean the same thing.
 Who are the types of people that you most enjoy talking to?
 Who are the kinds of people that you know you can help?

-If you’re a new coach, start by give yourself a couple of hours to decide.
+If you’re a new coach, start by giving yourself a couple of hours to decide.
 Many experienced businesses spend days and weeks defining this ideal client and many hours doing research.

 If you’re relatively new, it’s best to get started as quickly and easily as you can.
 Once you start coaching them, you may find they are not the perfect match for you, and you may find there’s something else that you’re more drawn to.
 You don’t have to make perfect choices at the start; the main thing is to start getting clients and coach them.